openforcefield/qca-dataset-submission/submissions/2024-12-09-OpenFF-NAGL2-Training-Optimization-Dataset-v4.0/README.md

 * `filter-and-combine-ds.py` was used to combine part 1 and part 2, and filter out problematic records
 * `filter-and-combine-ds.sh` was used to run `filter-and-combine-ds.py` on HPC3
 * `generate-combined-dataset.py` was used to create the combined and filtered dataset for submission to QCArchive.
+* `fix-date.py` was used to update the date in the github URL for the final dataset

 ## QCSubmit Manifest
 * `dataset.json.bz2`: compressed dataset ready for submission